-Temperaments and Tuning Systems ... all cool and so.
-But what about composing music with Math?
+Temperaments and Tuning Systems, Geometry ... all cool and so.
+But what about composing music with Mathematical sequences and patterns?

 The number π (Pi) is a mathematical constant, the ratio of a circle's circumference to its diameter, commonly approximated as 3.14159...
 Being an irrational number, π cannot be expressed exactly as a fraction (equivalently, its decimal representation never ends and never settles into a permanent repeating pattern).
 Here you can find the first one million digits.